jessepav/lacygoill-wiki-backup/vim/popup.md

 # Pitfalls
 ## When writing a popup filter, which keys should I avoid consuming?

-Any key  which has  a meaning  for Vim;  unless you  pass `mapping:  v:false` to `popup_create()`, in which case, your filter can consume any key.
+Any key which has a meaning for Vim.
 Otherwise, as long as  your popup is visible, you can't press  this key with its default meaning, neither directly, nor in the rhs of a mapping.